Shutts & Bowen

-In February 2020, Shutts & Bowen announced the addition of James Eaglesham as the new Chief Financial Officer.
-He was most recently Firm Controller at Greenberg Traurig, LLP and was a Finance and Corporate Audit Senior Manager for Ryder System, Inc.
+In 2023, the firm announced the addition of former Florida Supreme Court Justice Ricky Polston.

 Other Attorneys

 United States Supreme Court Justice Sherman Minton worked at Shutts and Bowen before he began his political and judicial career.

 Congressman Robert Wexler, was a former partner in the West Palm Beach Office of Shutts & Bowen before he became a State Senator and then a member of the U.S. House of Representatives in the 1996 election.

 Jonathan Gerber, a former partner in the West Palm Beach Office, became a Palm Beach County Court Judge from 2002 to 2004, then a Circuit Court Judge from 2004 until 2009, and on April 7, 2009, Florida Governor Charlie Christ appointed him to the Florida Fourth District Court of Appeal.